revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> The `findOneAndUpdate()` will update the fields of the document that are passed in the query. whereas the `findOneAndReplace()` will not only update the fields of the document that are passed in the query but also replaces or deletes the fields of the documents that are not passed to it in query.
+> The `findOneAndUpdate()` will update the fields of the document that are passed in the query. whereas the `findOneAndReplace()` will not only update the fields of the document that are passed in the query but also replaces or deletes the fields of the documents that are not passed to it in the query.

 </details>